A SHORT HISTORY OF STONEHOUSE

 I thought I would let you see part of the public park where I spent so much time in when I was a boy.

-The first thing you will notice is the Chute (slide) which was said to be the biggest in Europe.
+The first thing you will notice is the Chute (slide) which was built in 1933 and said to be the biggest in Europe.
+From memory there were 109 steps to get to the top.
 A mat was supplied to sit on, if you were brave enough to have a go, the locals found it no bother in fact I and others used to go down rubbing a candle on the chute so we could slide faster.!
-Sadly the chute has been removed, too dangerous for our present day children
+Sadly the chute was removed in 1967, too dangerous for our present day children

 Below is the pond where you could hire a paddle boat for the half hour.
 I recall that the pond was full of Tadpoles.